Sokkeldirektoratet

 Computer system

-(1) The measuring system shall include a computer system with algorithms for management, control, data collection and calculations ensuring that quantities of oil and gas can be determined in accordance with requirements in Section 10.
+(1) A measuring system shall include a computer system with algorithms for management, control, data collection and calculations ensuring that quantities of oil and gas can be determined in accordance with requirements in Section 10.

 (2) Dynamic flow variables shall be sampled every second.
 The interval can be increased up to every five seconds if it can be documented that the measurement uncertainty does not increase by more than 0.05 %.